Team-managed space permissions

 You may grant this permission to anyone logged in to your Jira site.

-This set of permissions is typically granted to developers, product managers, designers, quality assurance engineers, and others directly working to accomplish your project’s goals.
+This set of permissions is typically granted to developers, product managers, designers, quality assurance engineers, and others directly working to accomplish your space’s goals.
 Typically, these permissions are meant for who you might consider members of the core team.

 Granting this permission also grants the following bundled permissions:

-Assign any issue
+Assign any work item

-Edit any issue
+Edit any work item

 Edit their own work log entries